Community Conservation Initiative

 Project Video

 The Community Conservation Initiative is working to make conservation skills, guidance, and information freely available to all.
-In this video you will learn about one small aspect of the project and discover where you can learn more and get involved.
+In this video you will learn about the project and discover where you can learn more and get involved.
+Closed captioning & video transcript are accessible at the right of the video tool bar.

 Estelle’s Story

 Estelle Reddick brought her great grandfather’s 1909 mixology book.
 The book features not only cocktail recipes, but also home remedies and cleaning solutions!
 She came to the workshop hoping to find a way to safely house the book.
 Previously, Estelle kept the book in a safe deposit box or on a shelf in her home office.
 The Community Conservation Initiative assisted her in creating a protective book sleeve.
-Since pulling out the book for the workshop, she and her family have been having fun flipping through and sharing discoveries.
+Since pulling out the book for the workshop, Estelle and her family have enjoyed flipping through and sharing discoveries.

 Featured on Instagram!